arel/pkls/README.md

 # pkls
 *"ls" for pickle files.*

-A super simple python module for listing contents of a `pickle` file on the command line.
+A super simple python module for listing contents of a `pickle` file from the command line.
+Unlike your normal `pickle.load()` function, `pkls` gracefully displays classes even if they are not in your current environment.

 ## Example
 Assuming you have a file named `example.pickle`, you can list its contents like this: